alston26/alston26/README.md

 ### Amherst Lost & Found

 An app that serves as a central hub for lost and founds at Amherst College.
 The app also leverages torchvision image recognition to allow for ease of use.
-We used Django backend and html, jss, and css frontend.
+We used Django backend and html, jss, and css frontend.[here](https://github.com/Tetsuya787/LostandFound)

 ### Other Projects: